ADVANCE Program at Georgia Tech Welcomes Three New Professors

 The National Science Foundation began awarding grants to universities to establish ADVANCE programs in 2001, designed to increase the participation and advancement of women in academic science and engineering careers.
 When the Foundation’s grant expired in 2007, Georgia Tech upheld and expanded its ADVANCE Program to include the support and retention of women and minority faculty.

 Antón is a former chair of the School of Interactive Computing where she currently serves as a professor.
-In 2016, she was appointed by President Barack Obama to the 12-person bipartisan Commission on Enhancing National Cybersecurity.
+In 2016, she was appointed by then-President Barack Obama to the twelve-person bi-partisan Commission on Enhancing Cybersecurity for the Nation.

 Terry Blum (College of Business), Kim Cobb (College of Sciences), and Martha Grover (College of Engineering) complete the Institute’s six-member ADVANCE Program team.